yegor256/blog/_posts/2015/may/2015-05-21-avoid-software-outsourcing-disaster.md

 business.
 Your success means a product that is finished and launched to end users.
 Their success means a never-ending process of writing software for you.
 These two goals have very little in common.
-I would even say they contradict each other&mdash;when you _succeed_, they _fail_.
+I would even say they contradict each other---when you _succeed_, they _fail_.

 Of course, they will tell you they want to finish this product for you and get new contracts in the future.
 They will say their primary motivation is to make you happy and obtain a good reference.
 They will assure you that customer satisfaction is more important than money.
-However, I'm suggesting you be strong enough to face the reality&mdash;it's all _lies_.
+However, I'm suggesting you be strong enough to face the reality---it's all _lies_.

 The majority of software outsourcing projects fail.
 The vast majority (see the latest [CHAOS report](http://www.csus.edu/indiv/v/velianitis/161/ChaosReport.pdf)).
 Software developers realize this better than you, mostly because they see how it happens every day.
 And your project is not an exception.
-Thus, let's forget about these beautiful promises and focus on the ugly reality&mdash;you're on your own.
+Thus, let's forget about these beautiful promises and focus on the ugly reality---you're on your own.

 Keeping in mind the principle I mentioned above, here is my recommendation:
 Make sure the team understands 1) your real time, [cost]({% pst 2015/jun/2015-06-02-how-to-estimate-software-cost %}), and scope constraints, and 2) the consequences of their violation.
-This is about the first part of the principle&mdash;_you should openly and frequently communicate your concerns_.
+This is about the first part of the principle---_you should openly and frequently communicate your concerns_.
 What usually happens is that the outsourcing team remains unaware of a real business situation and only hears "I need this ASAP" every second day.